 After 20 years of operating the property, Sandals decided it no longer wanted the resort in its portfolio.
-Sandals seemed to be going in the direction of larger resorts, and with only 250 rooms and not any space to expand, Dunn’s River wasn’t what Sandals was looking for.
 So, the property was temporarily shut down.

 The Jewel Takes Over

-The Jewel, which was a hotel/resort management company based in the U.S., took ownership of the property.
+Shortly after the resort was shut down, the Jewel took over the property.
+The Jewel was a hotel/resort management company based in the U.S., and they were looking to expand their footprint into Jamaica.
 After a few months of doing some upgrades, hiring and training staff, and getting everything set, the resort re-opened as The Jewel Dunn’s River.

 Before you arrive, if you have never been to Jamaica, be sure to check out my previous post about Jamaica.
 I give you my 15 tips and tricks to help you with planning your trip and arriving on the island.
 You can check it out here:

 The Jewel Dunn’s River has 250 rooms, which makes it the perfect size in my opinion.
-Even when the resort is at full capacity, it never feels over-crowded and you get to know your fellow guests after a few days.
+Even when the resort is at full capacity, it never feels crowded.

 Emerald Lanai: These are the smallest and lowest cost rooms.
 They are housed in two buildings on the east end of the property.
 The buildings are two floors, and there is no view of the ocean from the rooms.
 The first floor rooms have a small patio area outside the room.
 The second floor rooms have a shared balcony and no patio area.
 The rooms are 327 square feet and contain a king bed, two chairs, a desk and dresser in the main bedroom.
 The bathrooms are configured one of two ways.
 Some have a small tub/toilet area, single sink and large closet.
 Others have a large jacuzzi tub, separate toilet and double sinks, but there is an armoire rather than a closet.